top of page

 Do heat pumps work in our cold climate?

 You may be wondering if a heat pump will function properly in Toronto’s climate.
 The answer is yes: there are a range of heat pump technologies that are up for the task.
 Just look at Norway, where 60% of homes are heated with a heat pump despite their cold climate.
-Modern cold climate air source heat pumps (ccASHPs) are designed to operate efficiently down to temperatures as low as minus 30 to minus 40 degrees Celsius.
-Fortunately, Toronto’s temperatures never go down that far, even with the wind chill.
-Furthermore, an electric resistance heater is often added to the system to make up any shortfalls.
+Modern cold climate air source heat pumps (ccASHPs) are designed to operate efficiently down to temperatures as low as ‘actual’ minus 30 to minus 40 degrees Celsius, rather than ‘windchill’.
+Fortunately, Toronto’s temperatures never go down that far, rarely even with the wind chill.
+Furthermore, an electric resistance heater can be added to the system if you’re nervous about shortfalls.

 Will I need to upgrade my electrical service or buy a new panel?

 Some contractors and electricians will say that you should always upgrade your electrical service before installing a heat pump.
-The electrical service is just the amount of electricity, measured in amps, your home can draw from the grid.
+Your electrical service provides the amount of electricity, measured in amps, your home can draw from the grid.
 Increasing your electrical service is like installing a bigger pipe of electricity into your home.
 Some older Toronto homes have 60-amp services and were designed for a time when we used far fewer electric appliances.
-Many homes have 100-amp services which, based on actual usage patterns, is likely more than enough for most homes.
+Many homes have 100-amp services which, based on actual usage patterns, is likely more than enough for most homes - especially now that we have switched away from incandescent light bulbs.
 Still, some homeowners are being told they need a 200-amp service just to get a heat pump.
 Unless there are multiple rentals, your home is very large, or you will be charging multiple EVs at the same time this assertion should be double-checked.

-Will a heat pump work in my old, uninsulated house?
+Will all heat pumps work in my old, uninsulated house?

-All of them—they will just have to work harder!
-Your furnace has to work harder too, by the way.
-The answer your HVAC contractor likely came to was to oversize your furnace for your home.
-This is an additional level of inefficiency many furnace installations produce.
+Yes, they will—they will just have to work harder!
+Your gas furnace has to work harder too, by the way.
+The answer the HVAC contractor likely came to was to oversize your old furnace for your home.
+This is an additional level of inefficiency many gas furnace installations produce.
 For a drafty, uninsulated home, a cold-climate heat pump can still match the warmth of a furnace, but you will likely want some electric resistance heating or a hybrid system to cover the coldest days of the year.

 The great thing is that with a small investment in air sealing and some strategic insulation, you can transform a drafty home and lower your heating bills dramatically.
 When you do this your heat pump will be happy to carry the load all by itself.